 Eye injury is one of the commonest causes of blindness in the developing world due to accidents in the occupational workplace which involves hammering, grinding, staple-guns, welding or use of strong chemicals such as acid or alkali.

 Sporting injury is also common especially with a squash ball or shuttlecock being hit directly at the eye.
 The amount of injury is related to the size (mass) and velocity of the object as kinetic energy = mv2.
 The faster the object hits the eye, the greater the damage inflicted.

-Sometimes, even a leave or twig can scratch the eye when we are not careful while gardening.
-Adult sometimes get their eyes scratched by the little fingers of their small child or baby who is often fascinated by the moving eye.
+Sometimes, even leave or twig can scratch the eye when we are not careful while gardening.
+Adult sometimes gets their eyes scratched by the little fingers of their small child or baby who is often fascinated by the moving eye.
 Note that they also like to grab your spectacles off your face!